Major League Eating

-Major League Eating (MLE) is an organization that organises professional competitive eating events and television specials.
-The stated mission of Major League Eating is to maintain a safe environment for all events, to create a dynamic and enjoyable fan experience, and to help sponsors develop, publicize and execute eating events in a wide variety of food disciplines.
+Major League Eating (MLE) is an organization that oversees professional competitive eating events and television specials.
 The league airs its annual Nathan's Famous Fourth of July International Hot Dog Eating Contest on ESPN.

-Brothers George and Richard Shea took over Nathan's publicity in the mid-1990s and were able to increase the exposure and attendance of Nathan's hot dog eating contest.
-Seeing a business opportunity, the brothers founded International Federation of Competitive Eating (IFOCE) in 1997 as a sanctioning body to oversee/regulate/organize events/TV deals.
-The primary professional league is known as Major League Eating.
+Brothers Richard and George Shea took over Nathan's publicity in the mid-1990s and were able to increase the exposure and attendance of Nathan's hot dog eating contest.
+Seeing a business opportunity, the brothers founded International Federation of Competitive Eating (IFOCE) in 1997 as a sanctioning body to oversee, regulate, and organize events and TV deals.
+IFOCE's professional league became known as Major League Eating.

 Major League Eating coordinates events in the United States and Canada.

 History

 The International Federation of Competitive Eating, Inc. (IFOCE) is an organization that supervises and regulates eating contests across the globe, acting as a central resource for the sport.
-Top events include the Nathan's Hot Dog Eating Contest, La Costena "Feel the Heat" Jalapeño Eating Challenge, and the Krystal Square Off World Hamburger Eating Championship and the National Buffalo Wing Festival.
+Top events include the Nathan's Hot Dog Eating Contest, La Costeña "Feel the Heat" Jalapeño Eating Challenge, the Krystal Square Off World Hamburger Eating Championship, the National Buffalo Wing Festival and the Eating Uranus Fudge Galactic Championship.
 The IFOCE was founded in 1997 by brothers George and Richard Shea.